OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 iteration occurs first.
 In serial programs, the sequential loops ensure that the variable will be modified and read in a predictable order, but parallel programs don't make guarantees that a particular loop iteration will happen before another.
-In simple cases, such as finding a sum, maximum or minimum value, a reduction operation will ensure correctness.
+In simple cases, such as finding a sum, maximum, or minimum value, a reduction operation will ensure correctness.
 For more complex operations, the `atomic` directive will ensure that no two threads can attempt to perfom the contained operation simultaneously.
 Use of atomics is sometimes a